pulkitcs21/RoomPal/README.md

 Solution?
 RoomPal is an application where students can meet different people from different area's based on their personality and preferences.

 ---
 ## Project Goals
  To help students find compatible roommate for their apartment/dorm.

+ Next step would be to allow everyone to use this application.

 ## Authors
  * Pulkit Agarwal
  * Pavan Sabins
  * Aramis Knox